akashacms/epub-guide/documents/5a-examining-grunt.html.md

     });
 ```

-Now we have enough pieces declared to show the build process itself.
+We now have enough pieces declared to show the build process itself.

 ```
     grunt.registerTask("doepub", [